FelipeIshimine/Laugh-Little-Lamb/README.md

   - None: No animation is played.
 (Useful for automated testing)
   - Sequencial: Every animations goes into a Queue, and start only after the previous animation ends.
   - Parallel: Every animation starts the moment it doesnt have any "dependent" animation running.
 Each animation instance has an array of Participants, which is used for determining dependencies.
+- **2D Pathfinding**
+  - Using A*, for multi destination, path finding.
 - **UniTask** for async programming in some places for convenience.
+- **Automated Level Playtesting** _Work in progress_
+- Unity Tilemap System:
+  - Levels are designed using the Unity TilemapSystem then a TilemapController, reads the content of the Tilemap, and generates everything it needs from it, making level making really fast and easy.
+- Unity Addressables System.